GBOML/GBOML/docs/source/global_parameters.rst

    // global parameter definitions

 A parameter definition maps an identifier to a fixed value, which may be either a scalar or a vector.
-The identifier must be unique within a given :math:`\texttt{\#GLOBAL}` block and a value can be assigned to a parameter through one of the following three syntax rules:
+The identifier must be unique within a given ``#GLOBAL`` block and a value can be assigned to a parameter through one of the following three syntax rules:

 .. code-block:: c